greenpeace/gpes-test-mixpanel-tracking/README.md

    4. Respect the 2 relevant categories: "analytics" for anonymous tracking and with "segmentation" we can relate with PII.
 2. Set up the **identity** properly to use with:
    1. Anonymous users that have rejected cookies on events in the same page (page view and others)
    2. Anonymous users that have accepted cookies.
-The idenity will have to be consistent between pages and between sessions.
+The identity will have to be consistent between pages and between sessions.
    3. Users identified by email (forms) should merge their new non-anonymous identity with previous ones.
 Only if the user has accepted the `segmentation` category.
-   4. Add a new email to an idenity that already has an email address.
+   4. Add a new email to an identity that already has an email address.
 3. Mixpanel should collect information with **Brave's browser** and it's default settings.
 The user's cookie decisions for this website have to override Brave's settings.
+4. Test potential technologies, like GTM server side, proxies...

-<sup><sub>Note: Above, when say "coookie", it includes any tech that can store information in the user's browser.</sub></sup>
+<sup><sub>Note: Above, when say "cookie", it includes any tech that can store information in the user's browser.</sub></sup>

 ## Relevant files

 - The html files in this repository are used to test and insert html if needed.
-- `cookieTrackingManager-2.js` - The cookie managament utilities.
+- `cookieTrackingManager-2.js` - The cookie management utilities.
 - `cookieManageUI-2.js` - The UI for accepting cookie tracking.
-Microsites in es.greenpeace.org use a different code for the UI.
+(Micro-sites in es.greenpeace.org use a different code for the UI.)
 - `stats-footer-testing-2.js` - The general file used in the entire site to manage tracking accordingly to the user cookie preferences.

 <sup><sub>Note: we don't use non-javascript tracking if we can't respect the user's choice about cookies.</sub></sup>